MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 Each report includes a **What to examine** and **Why it matters** interpretation that explain how to analyze the data to answer the business questions and how to use best practices to maintain or improve company collaboration patterns and employee experience.

-To populate the dashboard in Power BI, you must set up and successfully run the predefined **Collaboration assessment** and **Standard meeting query** in Workplace Analytics.
+To populate the dashboard in Power BI, you must set up and successfully run the predefined **Ways of working assessment** and **Standard meeting query** in Workplace Analytics.

-After you successfully run these queries, you can download the Power BI template from the **Collaboration assessment** query on the **Results** page.
+After you successfully run these queries, you can download the Power BI template from the **Ways of working assessment** query on the **Results** page.
 After you download the Power BI template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.

+>[!Note]
+>The template and dashboard name has been changed from Collaboration assessment to Ways of working assessment.

 ## Demonstration